post-hero-img

 site areas

-The courses are boosted by 150% while the blog and the staff have 80% and 60% priority in relation to other all areas of the site – also those that are not defined in the Site areas.
+The courses are boosted by 150%, while the blog and the staff have 80% and 60% priority in relation to all other areas of the site – also those that are not defined in the Site areas.
 Each URL that ends with ‘.pdf’ is matched with a regular expression and boosted by 120 %.
 It might be worth noticing that AddSearch uses the Java notation for regular expressions.

 In addition to setting up the Site areas rules from the Dashboard, you can also define the weight of a single page with a meta tag placed on the head element on the page source.
 You can find more information about defining the weight for a webpage from here.